 Julia qualified as a Chartered Accountant and worked in Corporate Land for 16 years.
 She went on a career break, and never went back, instead re-training as a psychotherapist.
 In her therapeutic work, she worked with women who suffered domestic abuse, with young children as a Play Therapist, and with families of children who have been sexually abused.

-Julia can be found: At her desk, writing; On the land, walking with her husband, Peter and dog, Bessie; On the sea, in a sailing boat or in a gig.
+Julia can be found: At her desk, writing; On the land, walking with her husband, Peter and dog, Bessie; On the sea, in a sailing boat, a motor boat or in a gig.